 While many of the observant Jews of the Baltimore community are involved in some form of community leadership as Rabbonim, Rebbetzins, Rebbis, Mechanchos, and kiruv professionals, many others are engaged in the secular world of academia, government, and commerce.
 They include doctors and health care workers, lawyers, professors and deans at Baltimore’s prestigious universities, business executives, and employees of federal and state agencies, as well as blue-collar workers and small business owners.
 Active and accomplished in their professions, they are committed to a Torah lifestyle, volunteering for communal chesed projects, and making Torah study the center of their busy day.

 Baltimore’s Jewish community is known far and wide for its charitable communal organizations: Ahavas Yisroel Charity Fund unobtrusively delivers food packages and provides monetary assistance to the poor; Bikur Cholim arranges meals, transport, housing and visitation to the sick; the Jewish Caring Network provides multi-faceted help to the terminally ill and their families; and the Hachnosas Orchim program arranges housing for visitors from around the world being treated at the renowned Johns Hopkins Hospital and other medical institutions.
 Many WITS students volunteer for these organizations, becoming important contributors to community life.

 Baltimore is affectionately known as “Charm City.”
-That charm is certainly true of the Baltimore Jewish community which serves as the campus of WITS.
+That charm is certainly true of the Baltimore Jewish community which serves as the home of the WITS campus.